umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/v81-ipublishedcontent-changes.md

 Breaking changes to such a central interface is not something we take lightly.
 Even though they do not impact the "concepts" nor require heavy refactoring, they may demand an amount of small fixes here and there.

 The general idea underlying these changes is that:
 * The proper way to retrieve "something" from an `IPublishedContent` instance is always through a method, for example: `Children()`.
-And, when that method can be multi-lingual, the method accepts a `culture` parameter, which can be left `null` to get the "current" culture value.
+And, when that method can be multilingual, the method accepts a `culture` parameter, which can be left `null` to get the "current" culture value.
-* To reduce the amount of breaking changes, and to simplify things for non-multi-lingual sites, existing properties such as `document.Name` and `document.Children` (and others) still exist, and return the value for the current culture.
+* To reduce the amount of breaking changes, and to simplify things for non-multilingual sites, existing properties such as `document.Name` and `document.Children` (and others) still exist, and return the value for the current culture.
 In other words, these properties are now implemented as `document.Name => document.Name()` or `document.Children => document.Children()`.

 The rest of this document presents each change in details.